What would the world be like, if we all cared a little bit more?

 We cling to tradition, anticipate failure, and block innovation all the while proclaiming the need for change, but we are unwilling to embrace new ideas.
 We are able to point out the problems in all we see, but we only briefly applaud solutions that seem “out-of-the-box”.

 Across every industry, problems are arising that seem to point to a simple solution.
 A solution that involves putting people first.
 Thinking about others before ourselves.
-Many articles recently have focused on the millennial generation.
+We read articles focused on the millennial generation.
 They have been called lazy and entitled.
 What some people call unmotivated can be seen as a developing sense of wanting something more than money or status.
 People want to know that they can make a positive impact, but mostly people want to be valued.

 So whether we look into the innocent eyes of a child, or the stranger next to us on the train, we need to realize that we all have a dream, purpose, and passion to pursue.
 We want to leave the world a better place than when we entered, but mostly, we need to commit to putting people first.